uoi-io/ansible-galera/README.md

 ```

 ## galera-status
-When the deployment is over, Please run ``galera-status`` command to get a clear status of Galera cluster.
+When the deployment is over, please run ``galera-status`` command to get a clear status of Galera cluster.
 ```
 # galera-status
 ```